DannyBen/rush-repo/README.md

 configuration.

     $ docker compose run bash
+    $ rush bootstrap   # or whatever command you wish to test

 The docker stack is set up to:

-- Start fresh (without rush), and store its data in volumes so you can logout and login as needed.
+- Start fresh (with rush installed), and store its data in volumes so you can logout and login as needed.
-- Have a rush repo point to http://web:3000
+- Have RUSH_REPO point to http://web:3000